-Denmark has several nice cities that you can consider visiting.
+Denmark has several nice cities and towns you can consider visiting.

-Odense is the home city of world famous author, H.C.
+Odense is the home city of the world-famous author, H.C.
 Andersen.
-Located on the island of Funen, in between Copenhagen and Aarhus, it’s a great place to go for a day or two.
-History lovers will particularly love it, but almost all visitors enjoy Odense and its beautiful streets.
+Located on the island of Funen, between Copenhagen and Aarhus, it’s a great place to go for a day or two.
+History lovers will be particularly enchanted by it – but all visitors are set to enjoy Odense and its beautiful streets.
 Read our Odense travel guide here.

 Some other places worth visiting in Denmark:

 - Roskilde (near Copenhagen)

 DSB is the company that runs all domestic trains in Denmark – with some exceptions in the northern region where a local company handles most of the trains.
 Some Swedish and German companies are also active near the border area.
 But more about that later.